Half the Viaplay Cup being judged by VAR and half of it not is just wrong

-Aidan Smith: In the struggle of man vs machine, maybe intimidating Ibrox can curb AI
+Aidan Smith: In the struggle of man versus machine, maybe intimidating Ibrox can curb AI

 Bears, I’m kidding.
 Sort of.
 It did, however, take me 47 years.
 From 1971 to 2018.
 I wasn’t there every season - nothing like.
 And I have to say that when it finally came along the award was dubious.
 And we almost missed.